axiom-data-science/portal-docs/overview.rst

 .. tip:: For quick reference, the depth range for data being viewed in the map is shown in the right-hand map legend beneath the time extent.

-For more details, please see the :ref:`filter-by-depth-how-to` page.
+For more details, please see the :ref:`Filter by Depth <filter-by-depth-how-to>` page.

-For other ways to filter data in the map, please see the :ref:`filter-data-how-to` page.
+For other ways to filter data in the map, please see the :ref:`Filter Data <filter-data-how-to>` page.

 .. only:: not ioos